Updated: August 29, 2023

 The third indictment against former President Donald Trump followed the Justice Department's investigation into the January 6th attack on the U.S. Capitol.
 Shortly after this federal indictment came down, a Georgia jury indicted Trump, bringing the total number of charges against the former president to 91.
 He is a criminal defendant in a New York state case, a Georgia state case, and two federal cases.

 While tied to the January 6th investigation, the four felonies charged in the most recent federal indictment have less to do with the actual riots and more to do with Trump's activities in the months leading up to, and culminating with, the disruption of the January 6th Congressional hearing to certify the winner of the 2020 presidential election.
 The government accuses the former president of conspiring to overturn the 2020 election results.
 The indictment focuses on Trump and his co-conspirators' alleged plans and dealings to obstruct free and fair elections and, ultimately, the peaceful transfer of presidential power.
-Only Trump is charged in the case (so far).
+Only Trump is charged in the case.

 This article breaks down what's happening in the January 6th case against Trump and will be updated as the case progresses.